Freedom and Constraints in the K3 Landscape: Introduction

 To understand the range of models possible, we therefore need to know what intersection matrices $m_{ab}$ and multiplicities $N_a$ can be realized in string theory.
 This question can be conveniently reformulated in the language of lattice embeddings.
-We can think of the vectors $\{f_a\}$ as generating a lattice $\M$ with inner product specified by the matrix $m$.
-The main result of this paper is the conclusion that existing theorems on lattice embeddings, due to Nikulin and earlier authors, provide a complete characterization of the space of abelian magnetized brane models on K3 through the classification of allowed intersection matrices $m$.
-The vanishing of the six-form R-R tadpole gives a constraint $\sum_i \hat{f}_i\cdot \hat{f}_i = {\rm Tr}\; \hat{m} = -24$ on the trace of the full intersection matrix $\hat{m}_{ij} = \hat{f}_i \cdot \hat{f}_j$.
-This becomes $\sum_{a} N_a f_a \cdot f_a = -24$ when we rewrite the sum over branes into one over stacks.
+We can think of the vectors $\{f_{a=1,\cdots ,K}, \frac{1}{2}\sum_a N_a f_a\}$ as generating a lattice $\M$ of rank $\ \leq \ K$ with inner product determined by the matrix $m$.\footnote[4]{The lattice $\M$ is required to contain the integral vector $\fwvec$ to avoid global anomalies.
+For a smooth K3 compactification, we also require $\M$ to not have any vectors with norm-squared $-2$.} The main result of this paper is the conclusion that existing theorems on lattice embeddings, due to Nikulin and earlier authors, provide a fairly complete characterization of the space of abelian magnetized brane models on K3 through the classification of allowed intersection matrices $m$.
+The vanishing of the six-form R-R tadpole gives a constraint $\sum_i \hat{f}_i\cdot \hat{f}_i = {\rm Tr}\; \hat{m} = -48$ on the trace of the full intersection matrix $\hat{m}_{ij} = \hat{f}_i \cdot \hat{f}_j$.
+This becomes $\sum_{a} N_a f_a \cdot f_a = -48$ when we rewrite the sum over branes into one over stacks.
 Low-energy supersymmetry further requires the lattice $\M$ to be negative-definite.
-Up to these constraints, Nikulin's results on lattice embeddings essentially state that {\it any} desired intersection matrix can be realized in a K3 compactification.
+Up to these constraints, Nikulin's results on lattice embeddings essentially state that {\it any} desired intersection matrix can be realized in a K3 compactification, except possibly in cases where the rank of the matrix is 11 or 12.
 Furthermore, the realization of a specific intersection matrix is almost unique up to automorphism (relabeling) of the K3 cohomology lattice, with the ``almost'' caveat arising from some discrete redundancies\footnote[5]{Equivalent discrete redundancies were recently encountered in analysis of dyon models \cite{Sen-dyon}.} associated with a finite number of possible refinements (overlattices) of the lattice $\M$.

 The upshot of this analysis is that for this family of models the intersection matrix $m$ provides a complete means of classifying the range of possible models according to simple features of their low-energy physics.
 The methods described here can be used to enumerate the models in the class in a straightforward way, either to search for models with specific features or to perform a statistical analysis on the class of models.
 Furthermore, the intersection matrix $m$ provides a straightforward way to directly construct all models with a particular desired feature.
 For example, one might wish to construct all models with a particular group, like $G = SU(3) \times SU(2)$ as a subgroup of the full group and at least 3 chiral fermions in the bifundamental $(\bf{3},\bf{2})$.
 This can be formulated as a constraint on the intersection matrix $m$, so that all models with the desired feature can immediately be constructed or enumerated.
 Again, this could be useful either for model-building purposes or for statistical analysis of the space of models.